 - 1. Participants must bring their own official FLAG belts and mouth guards to the tournament. - 2.
-All players must always wear official Sonic Pop belts/flags while on the playing fields with Next Level. - 3.
+All players must always wear official Sonic Pop belts/flags or Shruumzz mushroom flags while on the playing fields with Next Level. - 3.
 Team footballs are allowed if they are the appropriate size for your age group. - 4.
-Players must wear shoes.
-Cleats may not be allowed at certain locations.
-This will be specified in the tournament details you receive prior to the tournament.
+Players can wear cleats or shoes.
 However, cleats with exposed metal are never allowed and must be removed. - 5.
 Players may tape their forearms, hands and fingers.
 Players may wear gloves, elbow pads and knee pads.
 Braces with exposed metals are not allowed. - 6.
-Players must remove all jewelry, hats and do-rags.
+Players must remove all jewelry, hats, and do-rags.
 Winter beanies are allowed. - 7.
 Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - 8.
 We recommend players wear shorts or pants that do not have pockets.
 Shorts or pants with belt loops or pockets must be taped.
 Games will not be delayed for a player to tape up pockets. a.
 Flag belts cannot be the same color as shorts or pants. - 9.
 Ball sizes: - a.
 6u: Mini - b.
 8u: Pee Wee or K2 - c.
 10u: Junior or NFL Flag Blue Ball - d.
 5/6th: Youth or NFL Flag Brown Bal